Julian Assange Will Not Hand Himself In Because Chelsea Manning's Release Won't Happen Immediately, Lawyer Says

 Come on.
 Show of hands.
 Who thought Assange would really leave the embassy just for Chelsea Manning?
 He's holding out for that sweet Fox News money once Trump makes him an official member of the politburo.
 He's blond, so he might be Megyn Kelly's replacement.

 Does the US government want him?
-(Score:2)
+(Score:3)

 Julian Assange pledged to surrender himself to U.S. authorities if Manning was pardoned.
 Roughly 24 hours have passed since the news broke and it appears that Assange will not hand himself in to the Department of Justice.